 - a.
-All TSF modules run within the SEE and any entities outside the SEE including the computer operating system can't interfere with processing of these modules - If a biometric capture sensor returns plaintext biometric data, any entities outside the SEE can't access the sensor and data captured by the sensor - b.
-All plaintext biometric data is retained in volatile memory within the SEE and any entities outside the SEE including the computer operating system can't access these data.
+All TSF modules run within the SEE and any entities outside the SEE including the computer operating system can't interfere with transmission between and processing of these modules - If a biometric capture sensor returns plaintext biometric data, any entities outside the SEE can't access the sensor and data captured by the sensor - b.
+All plaintext biometric data is retained in volatile memory within the SEE and any entities outside the SEE including the main computer operating system can't access these data.
 Any TSFIs do not reveal plaintext biometric data to any entities outside the SEE

 The evaluator shall keep in mind that the objective of this EA is not evaluating the SEE itself.
-This EA is derived from ASE_TSS.1.1 which requires that the TSS to provide potential consumers of the TOE with a high-level view of how the developer intends to satisfy each SFR.
-The evaluator shall check the TSS to seek for a logical explanation how the above criteria are satisfied considering this scope of the requirement.
+This EA is derived from ASE_TSS.1.1 which requires that the TSS and BMD to provide potential consumers of the TOE with a high-level view of how the developer intends to satisfy each SFR.
+The evaluator shall check the TSS and BMD to seek for a logical explanation how the above criteria are satisfied considering this scope of the requirement.

-a. information necessary to perform this EA is described in the TSS
+a.
+Information necessary to perform this EA is described in the TSS and BMD